Carnoustie Golf Links: The Toughest of All Open Rota Courses?

 Before arriving in Scotland, Carnoustie was one of those courses I’d heard extremely mixed reactions about.

-On the one hand, it’s held the British Open multiple times (and will hold it again in 2018), and John who has played all of the Top 100 Courses in the World ranked it was one of his very favorite courses – noting that it has one of the best finishing stretches in golf, as well as the best greens (alongside Augusta National).
+On the one hand, it’s held the Open Championship multiple times and is the host of it again in 2018.
+John who has played all of the Top 100 Courses in the World ranked it was one of his very favorite courses – noting that it has one of the best finishing stretches in golf, as well as the best greens (alongside Augusta National).

 That’s saying something.

 Others I’d heard refer to it as the most “homely” of all the open courses.
 I’d heard that it wasn’t scenic, and that the course was just long and boring (it does measure at over 7400 yards when stretched out).

 So being totally honest, I wasn’t sure what to expect.

 In the two days before we were staying up near Cruden Bay and Trump International, so we made the two-hour drive down in plenty of time to make our 3:30 tee time.

 We pulled up, and it was clear the town of Carnoustie was all about golf.
 There were golf shops everywhere, and a big hotel right near the proshop.

 I think that’s a pretty fair assessment.
 There are multiple public courses, it’s hosted majors, and was relatively low frills by comparison to some of the other clubs in the country.

 After checking in we had about 45 minutes and we went out to check out the short “par 3” course which was free to play, but it realistically was more like a field with a few holes cut into it.

 We hit some balls into the nets before heading out to the first tee – as there is no range at the course.

 Waiting on the first tee definitely felt a little more momentous than I’d expected it to.
 You’re directly in front of the clubhouse and the Carnoustie Golf Hotel, and for a few moments you really feel like you can imagine what it’s like teeing it up during the Open.